ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Evaluation

 \subsubsection{Programming Languages Used}

-For this task, the topic modeling module identified 40 programming languages.
-As in the previous task, assignments were performed both automatically by the tool and manually by the same raters.
-However, in this case, the raters were not restricted to the module’s generated set of answers.
-The entire process required 3.88 hours.
+As before, during the analysis of the papers, the programming languages were manually identified.
+For this task, the topic modeling module identified 40 programming languages, while the raters identified 47.
 The module achieved an average precision of 0.590 and an average recall of 0.710.

 Manual inspection of the assignments revealed that the model frequently tagged Python as one of the languages.
 This likely stems from the fact that many papers employ Python for data processing or model training, leading to its assignment even when it was not the language under exploration.
 Additionally, the model often assigned more languages than were actually relevant, suggesting a tendency toward over-assignment and a degree of hallucination.